pagkly/Zed/Investopedia3/What Is Limited Power of Attorney (LPOA).md

 ### Limited Power of Attorney Forms

-Clients typically complete a [power of attorney](https://www.investopedia.com/terms/p/powerofattorney.asp) (POA) form when they open an account with a portfolio manager.
+Clients typically complete a [[power of attorney]](https://www.investopedia.com/terms/p/powerofattorney.asp) (POA) form when they open an account with a portfolio manager.
 Most forms give clients the option to choose between an LPOA or a full power of attorney.

 A limited power of attorney restricts the authorization to a specific sphere, such as investment management.

-The client must designate an [attorney in fact](https://www.investopedia.com/terms/a/attorneyinfact.asp), who is usually the portfolio manager.
+The client must designate an [[attorney in fact]](https://www.investopedia.com/terms/a/attorneyinfact.asp), who is usually the portfolio manager.
 Other portfolio managers who may make investment decisions on behalf of the client must also have their details provided on the form.
 Once completed, both the client and the attorney or attorneys in fact must sign the form.

 A client who is uncertain or uncomfortable about what functions they are authorizing may want to get an attorney to review the POA form before signing it.